Zwennsch/schaumburg-votes/README.md

           These passwords should be passed individually to each student for login.
           You can delete this file afterwards.
        2. the user table in voting.sqlite gets filled with users and hashed passwords

-- create a courses.csv in the instance folder.
-  It should contain 6 columns:
-  classes, name, max_participants, teacher, description, img_name
-  e.g.
-  "8,9,10",football,18,Smith,"Playing football on our local court in school",football.jpg.
-  For each course you can place an image in the static folder.
-  If you don't provide one, a default image will be shown later

 - create admin-user for access to voting progress.
   from command-line in root folder use: